Las Meninas: Composition

 The painted surface is divided into quarters horizontally and sevenths vertically; this grid is used to organise the elaborate grouping of characters, and was a common device at the time.
 Velázquez presents nine figures—eleven if the king and queen's reflected images are included—yet they occupy only the lower half of the canvas.

-According to López-Rey, the painting has three focal points: the Infanta Margaret Theresa, the self-portrait and the half-length reflected images of King Philip IV and Queen Mariana.
+According to López-Rey, the painting has three focal points: the Infanta Margaret Theresa, the self-portrait, and the half-length reflected images of King Philip IV and Queen Mariana.
 In 1960, Clark observed that the success of the composition is a result first and foremost of the accurate handling of light and shade:

 Each focal point involves us in a new set of relations; and to paint a complex group like the Meninas, the painter must carry in his head a single consistent scale of relations which he can apply throughout.
 He may use all kinds of devices to help him do this—perspective is one of them—but ultimately the truth about a complete visual impression depends on one thing, truth of tone.
 Drawing may be summary, colours drab, but if the relations of tone are true, the picture will hold.

-However, the focal points are widely debated.
-According to Leo Steinberg the painting's orthogonals are intentionally disguised so that the picture's focal center shifts.
+The focal points are widely debated.
+According to Leo Steinberg, the painting's orthogonals are intentionally disguised so that the picture's focal centre shifts.
 Similar to Lopez-Rey, he describes three foci.
 The man in the doorway, however, is the vanishing point.
 More specifically, the crook of his arm is where the orthogonals of the windows and lights of the ceiling meet.